hyperledger/caliper/docs/vNext/Installing_Caliper.md

 2. Execute a _bind_ command through the CLI.
 This step pulls the specified version of SDK packages for the selected platform.
 3. Start the benchmark through the CLI or by starting the Docker container.

 The examples in the rest of the documentation use the [caliper-benchmarks](https://github.com/hyperledger/caliper-benchmarks) repository as the Caliper _workspace_ since it contains many sample artifacts for benchmarking.

-Make sure you check out the appropriate tag/commit of the repository, matching the version of Caliper you use.
+> **Important:** make sure you check out the appropriate tag/commit of the repository, matching the version of Caliper you use.

 To clone the `caliper-benchmarks` repository, run:
 ```bash